BastilleBSD/bastille/docs/chapters/networking/vnet.rst

    ifconfig_bridge0_name="bastille0bridge"
    ifconfig_bastille0bridge="addm vtnet0 up"

-VNET - Phycical Interface
+VNET - Physical Interface
 -------------------------

-To create a VNET based jail using the ``-V|--vnet`` option, you should include an IP/netmask, and make sure the ``INTERFACE`` filed is a physical interface connected to your network.
+To create a VNET based jail using the ``-V|--vnet`` option, you should include an IP/netmask, and make sure the ``INTERFACE`` is a physical interface connected to your network.

 .. code-block:: shell